-IKEA have done it again, pulling off another fabulous dupe of a high-end product we'd been gushing over, but had kept a wary distance from because of the expensive price point.
+At Real Homes, we love a good investment piece, but we also love a good budget-friendly alternative.
+Fortunately, IKEA has done it again, pulling off another fabulous dupe of a high-end product we'd been gushing over, but had kept a wary distance from because of the expensive price point.

 Anthropologie Primrose mirror

-The floor-length mirrors in the Primrose collection from Anthropologie are priced at $1,098.00 and $1,598.00.
-They are huge, and stunning, but understandably a little over budget for some, as can often be the case with Antropologie products.
+The floor-length mirrors in the Primrose collection from Anthropologie are priced at $1,098 and $1,598.
+They are huge and stunning, but understandably a little over budget for some, as can often be the case with Anthropologie products.

-The higher price point reflects the quality of the frames in the Primrose collection, made from a combination of handcrafted resin, iron and engineered hardwood.
-The Råmebo has a more simple aluminian frame, but the beautiful gold color and decorative ornaments mean it looks anything but cheap.
+The higher price point reflects the quality of the frames in the Primrose collection, made from a combination of handcrafted resin, iron, and engineered hardwood.
+The Råmebo has a more simple aluminum frame, but the beautiful gold color and decorative ornaments mean it looks anything but cheap.

-It's safe to say that we're impressed with IKEA for once again providing us with a more affordable route to creating a dreamy aesthetic inside our homes.
-If you're a fan of vintage-style decor, this IKEA hack can transform your kitchen into a Bridgerton-esque diner.
+It's safe to say that we're impressed with IKEA, Amazon, and The Home Depot for once again providing us with a more affordable route to creating a dreamy aesthetic inside our homes.
+That being said, if you're set on investing in a gorgeous mirror, it's hard to look past Anthro's Primrose collection.